lbragstad/notes/code-review-checklist.md

 * Does the patch add an OpenStack Foundation copyright?

-> If so, that can be bad.
-Only members of the OpenStack Foundation can add
+> Only members of the OpenStack Foundation can add OpenStack copyrights.
-> OpenStack copyrights.
-Company copyrights should be fine and it's on that
+> Company copyrights should be fine and it's usually on that company to
-> company to maintain their copyrights, especially if they ship products with
+> maintain their copyrights.
-> that code.
 [Copyright
 > Guidelines](https://wiki.openstack.org/wiki/Documentation/Copyright) can
-> change at the discretion of the OpenStack Foundation, but it's useful to stay
+> change at the discretion of the OpenStack Foundation, but it's useful to
-> up on them.
+> review them regularly.

 ### Documentation

 * Does the change require a change to end-user (deployer/operator) docs?

-> If so, check to see if there is a patch that's been proposed to add it.
-If
+> If so, check to see if there is a patch proposed to add docs for it.
+If not,
-> not, then we should be sure to accurately document what is change and how to
+> then one should be proposed to accurately document what is changing and how
-> deal with it.
+> to deal with it.

 * Does the change require an update to developer documentation?

 > Developers need documentation too!
-This can apply to patches that change tool
+This can apply to patches that change
-> chains, testing automation, development tools, etc. It's harder to be an
+> developer tools, testing automation, etc. It's harder to be an effective
-> effective contributor when the documentation you're using to on-board is
+> contributor when the documentation you're using to on-board is out-of-date.
-> out-of-date.
-We can help mitigate this by ensuring changes to tooling include
-> developer documentation.

-* If the change includes a public API, are those methods doc string'd?
+* If the change includes a public API, does it have doc string'd?

 > Capturing sound information like variable types, purpose, and expected
 > behavior in documentation strings is extremely helpful.
 It helps reviewers